-The South Carolina Department of Transportation (SCDOT) is currently the only designated MS4 within the Upper Four Hole Swamp Watershed.
-The SCDOT operates under NPDES MS4 Permit SCS040001 and owns and operates roads within the watershed.
+The South Carolina Department of Transportation (SCDOT) is currently the only designated MS4 within both subwatersheds.
+The SCDOT operates under NPDES MS4 Permit SCS040001 and owns and operates facilities and roads within the watershed.
 However, the Department recognizes that SCDOT is not a traditional MS4 in that it does not possess statutory taxing or enforcement powers.
 SCDOT does not regulate land use or zoning, issue building or development permits.